Ian Thomas Malone

 Written by , Posted in Blog, Movie Reviews, Pop Culture

 Superhero sequels often have an unhealthy need to pad out their rosters with far too many characters.
 The “connected universe” approach deployed by DC and Marvel can give these cinematic experiences the feel of open-ended television, or their own comic book source material.
-It bears noting that film does not possess the narrative space as TV or comics.
+It bears noting that film does not possess the same amount of narrative space as TV or comics.
 The entirety of a superhero’s cinematic canon can possess a shorter runtime than a single television season, peanuts compared to the ninety years that someone like Billy Batson has spent in the pages of a comic book.

 Shazam!
 Fury of the Gods squeezes six main superheroes and three villains into a runtime of barely over two hours.
-Further exacerbating the dynamic is that five of the six superheroes are played by two different people, their child and adult counterparts, with the eldest member of the “Shazamily,” Mary (Grace Caroline Currey) now played by the same actress in both forms.
+Further exacerbating the dynamic is the fact that five of the six superheroes are played by two different people, their child and adult counterparts, with the eldest member of the “Shazamily,” Mary (Grace Caroline Currey) now played by the same actress in both forms.
 Billy Batson (Zachary Levi and Asher Angel) is no longer so much the star of his own movie than a traffic cop trying to keep his family, and the various pieces of his movie, together.

 The plot is pretty straightforward, though delivered in an exceedingly incoherent fashion.
 Two daughters of the Titan (god) Atlas, Hespera (Helen Mirren), and Kalypso (Lucy Liu) want the staff from the first movie to take over the world.
 Why?
 The movie doesn’t really have time to explain the motives for either character, besides the general sense that they are not very nice.